Thalestris: Historicity

 The story is rejected by modern scholars as legendary.
 Perhaps behind the legend lies the offering by a Scythian king of his daughter as a wife for Alexander, as the latter himself wrote in a letter to Antipater.

 Another possibility is the story was inspired by the contingent of 100 women warriors sent by Atropates to Alexander in 324 BCE.
 They were called Amazons, arriving on horse and carrying light battle axes and pelta shields.
 The king sent them back, fearing their presence might incite his male troops to molest them, but he gave them the message he would visit their queen to beget children by her, referencing the popular Amazon custom.
-These women have been interpreted as product of the Achaemenid custom to train female bodyguards, mere prostitutes playing roles, or true members of Eurasian tribes where females were trained for war, like Scythians themselves, It has been interpreted that Alexander sent her back not because they might be threatened, as his army was accustomed to travel with concubines, but because of the cultural clash of fighting along women.
+These women have been interpreted as product of the Achaemenid custom to train female bodyguards, mere prostitutes playing roles, or true members of Eurasian tribes where women were trained for war, like Scythians themselves, It has been interpreted that Alexander sent her back not because they might be threatened, as his army was accustomed to travel with concubines, but because of the cultural clash of fighting alongside women.